 Most of these parameters are similar to those used in the previous section, with a few notable exceptions:

-#SBATCH --ntasks-per-node=1: This sbatch parameter is critically important when running multi-GPU PyTorch jobs with Slurm.
+#SBATCH --ntasks-per-node=1: This sbatch parameter is important when running multi-GPU PyTorch jobs with Slurm.

-torchrun takes care of what runs on them.
-If this line is omitted, the number of default tasks per node is 1.
+torchrun manages what runs on them.
+If you omit this line, the default number of tasks per node is 1.

-- However, if this number were to be set higher, it might cause problems.
-It is therefore best practice in this configuration to explicitly set the number of tasks to
+- However, setting this number higher might cause problems.
+As a best practice in this configuration, explicitly set the number of tasks to

-- For most other applications, this number would be set to the total number of desired tasks per node.
+- For most other applications, set this number to the total number of desired tasks per node.

-export OMP_NUM_THREADS=1: An environment variable, which sets the number of threads that run within an OpenMP job.
+export OMP_NUM_THREADS=1: An environment variable that sets the number of threads that run within an OpenMP job.

 1 explicitly.

-- If it is not set, PyTorch relies on OpenMP’s default behavior, which may use as many threads as there are physical cores.
+- If you don’t set it, PyTorch relies on OpenMP’s default behavior, which may use as many threads as there are physical cores.

 - Explicitly setting this parameter avoids accidentally launching more threads than there are processors on a node.

-Invoking python -m torch.distributed.run, as is done in the script above, is equivalent to invoking torchrun.
-Torchrun should be invoked using the same arguments on each node that is participating in the training run, which the script above ensures.
+Invoking python -m torch.distributed.run, as the preceding script does, is equivalent to invoking torchrun.
+Invoke torchrun using the same arguments on each node that participates in the training run, which the preceding script ensures.

 The Rendezvous Backend in PyTorch coordinates how distributed workers find one another before beginning a distributed training job.

-As is specified in the Rendezvous Backend documentation, multi-node training requires the following parameters:
+As specified in the Rendezvous Backend documentation, multi-node training requires the following parameters:

---rdzv-endpoint: The endpoint where the rendezvous backend is running, usually in host:port format
+--rdzv-endpoint: The endpoint where the rendezvous backend runs, usually in host:port format.

 --rdzv-id=$SLURM_JOB_ID \